Emergency Airway Management

 If you believe someone may be choking, ask them if they need help.
 If they attempt to answer you and can’t, there’s your answer.
 A person cannot speak with a completely blocked (obstructed) airway.
 Call 9-1-1 to get help right away and begin the steps for the Heimlich maneuver.

 - Standing behind the person, wrap your arms around their waist.
 Make a fist with one hand.
 Place the thumb side against the abdomen slightly above the belly button and well below the xiphoid process (tip of the breastbone).
 Then grasp your fist with the other hand.

 (Note: If the person is pregnant or you can’t get your arms around their belly, you can put your arms under their armpits and encircle their chest doing chest thrusts instead of abdominal thrusts.
 In that case, set your clenched fist against the middle of the sternum avoiding the margins of the ribs.)

-- Squeeze the person’s abdomen using quick inward, and upward thrusts.
+- Squeeze the person’s abdomen using quick inward and upward thrusts.
 Each thrust should be a separate and distinct movement.
-Each thrust should be forceful enough to create an artificial cough that will dislodge the object.
+In addition, each thrust should be forceful enough to create an artificial cough that will dislodge the object.

 - Continue providing thrusts until the obstruction clears or until the person passes out.

 - If the person stops breathing, begin emergency respiratory breathing.

 Heimlich Maneuver Procedure – Unconscious Adult or Child